 - Official Commercial Regulations in the Hudson River

-* These tables are a summary that is intended for convenience only.
-For a complete reference, consult New York State Environmental Law (ECL) and Volume 6 of the Codes, Rules and Regulations of the State of New York (NYCRR).
-Copies can be reviewed at the nearest library with a State Supreme Court reference section, on-line at ECL and NYCRR, or by contacting a Regional DEC Division of Law Enforcement Office.)
+These summary tables were developed as convenient references.
+Official regulations for recreational and commercial river herring fishing in the Hudson River and tributaries can be found in the New York State Environmental Law (ECL) and Volume 6 of the Codes, Rules and Regulations of the State of New York (NYCRR), online, at the nearest library with a State Supreme Court reference section, or by contacting a Regional DEC Division of Law Enforcement Office.)

 Management

 River herring are cooperatively managed along the Atlantic coast by the Atlantic States Marine Fisheries Commission (ASMFC).
-In 2009, ASMFC adopted Amendment 2 for shad and river herring to the Interstate Fishery Management Plan (FMP) for Shad and River Herring, which requires under federal law that member states demonstrate that fisheries for river herring (alewife and blueback herring) within their state's waters are sustainable.
+In 2009, ASMFC adopted Amendment 2 to the Interstate Fishery Management Plan (FMP) for Shad and River Herring, which requires under federal law that member states demonstrate that fisheries for river herring (alewife and blueback herring) are sustainable within their state's waters.
 A sustainable fishery is defined as one that will not diminish potential future reproduction and recruitment of herring stocks.
 If states cannot demonstrate sustainability to the ASMFC, they must close their herring fisheries.

-In order to comply with Amendment 2, DEC drafted and ASMFC approved a 5 year (2017-2021) Hudson River Sustainable Fishery Management Plan (SFMP) (PDF) for the state's river herring stocks.
-Currently, only five states have approved plans that allow directed fisheries for river herring: New York (Hudson River only), Maine, New Hampshire, South Carolina, and North Carolina.
+To comply with Amendment 2, DEC develops and follows a 5-year Hudson River Sustainable Fishery Management Plan that is approved by ASMFC for the state's river herring stocks.
+The current river herring SFMP is effective 2022-2026.
+Among the Atlantic coast states, only five have approved plans that allow directed fisheries for river herring: New York (Hudson River only), Maine, New Hampshire, South Carolina, and North Carolina.
 River herring fisheries in all other Atlantic coast states and jurisdictions are closed.

 Beginning in 2012, a 300 foot haul seine and an electrofishing boat are used from April through June to catch spawning river herring.
 Length, weight, and sex information is recorded and scale samples for aging are collected from the fish before being returned to the river.